UN Plastics Treaty

 UNEP INC Schedules Heads of Delegation Meeting and Issues Second Chair Letter on Plastics Treaty

-UN negotiators have scheduled a high-level Heads of Delegation meeting for April 2026 and issued a formal Chair's letter to advance the global plastics treaty.
-This signals an acceleration in political negotiations, requiring businesses to prepare for potential shifts in global plastic production, design, and waste management standards.
+UN negotiators have scheduled a high-level meeting for April 2026 and issued a formal Chair's letter to advance the global plastics treaty.
+This signals an acceleration in political negotiations toward finalising global standards for plastic production, product design, and waste management.

 unep.orgGlobalGlobal